hackmysql/website/content/book-6.md

 series: "Behind the Book"
 params:
   path: metrics
+  description: "InnoDB page flushing is one of MySQL's most complex internals.
+This post diagrams the whole process in one visual."
 ---

 Who dares diagram a system and process as complex as InnoDB page flushing?